Hong Kong street clashes erupt despite imminent talks

 The demonstrations pose one of the biggest challenges for China since the crushing of a pro-democracy movement in Beijing in 1989.

-The situation in Hong Kong surfaced in weekend talks between U.S. Secretary of State John Kerry and Chinese State Councillor Yang Jiechi in Boston.
+Protesters resting during the day on Sunday were defiant and also angry that the city government was portraying their campaign as increasingly radicalised and violent.

-A senior State Department official said Hong Kong was discussed as part of "candid exchanges" on human rights while a Chinese Foreign Ministry statement said Yang had told Kerry that Hong Kong was "purely an internal affair of China".
+Lap Cheung, 40, said he quit his IT job in the United States to return to Hong Kong to join the protests when he heard a student leader had been arrested three weeks ago.

-In Mong Kok, protesters resting during the day on Sunday were defiant and also angry that local officials were portraying their campaign as increasingly radicalised and violent.
+"I will continue to stay here until CY (Leung) resigns," he said, adding that he had no hope for Tuesday's talks.

-While police took down some banners and posters, they left one of the more popular and dramatic, a cardboard cut-out of Leung being hanged in effigy from a lamp-post.
+Student Igloo Novas said Hong Kong leaders must tell Beijing the "truth", that the majority of Hong Kong people wanted to freely choose candidates in elections.

-"I will continue to stay here until CY (Leung) resigns," said Lap Cheung, 40, who quit his IT job in the United States to return to Hong Kong for the protests, adding that he had no hope for Tuesday's talks.
+"This is one compromise I can accept from the government," she said.

-Besides Mong Kok, about 1,000 protesters remained camped out at the headquarters of the civil disobedience "Occupy" movement on Hong Kong Island in a sea of tents on an eight-lane highway beneath skyscrapers close to government headquarters.
+Besides Mong Kok, about 1,000 protesters remained camped out on Hong Kong Island in a sea of tents on an eight-lane highway beneath skyscrapers close to government headquarters.

-(Additional reporting by Yimou Lee, Clare Jim, Irene Jay Liu, Twinnie Siu and Diana Chan and Benjamin Kang Lim in Beijing, Writing by Greg Torode; Editing by Crispian Balmer)
+(Additional reporting by Donny Kwok, Yimou Lee, Clare Jim, Twinnie Siu and Diana Chan Writing by Greg Torode,; Editing by Stephen Powell)